- Art Goguen

 Finally, there should be a continuous program review with set milestone timeframes for assessing and auditing safety and infection control compliance during critical aspects of the project, such as:

 The bottom line is: Never establish goals without following-up on a regular basis to ensure those goals are being met.

 Without adequate training, there are many potential pitfalls that can lead to an increase in hospital-acquired infections.
 Improper containment and anteroom design, for example, is a common vulnerability that often goes unnoticed, potentially allowing significant construction contaminants into the hospital environment.

 Every World-Class Construction ICRA Program Involves Setting Protocols, Guidelines, and Best Practices

-For more than a decade, Higgins and Associates, LLC has worked with many hospitals and other healthcare clients by supporting safety and infection control efforts during their construction and renovation projects throughout Colorado.
-We assist clients with proper containment design, ICRA training, containment oversight, contractor training, and air/water sampling during construction projects large and small.
+Higgins and Associates assists clients with proper containment design, ICRA training, containment oversight, contractor training, and air/water sampling during construction projects large and small.

-Don’t hesitate to contact us.
+If you are concerned about potential deficiencies in your ICRA plan, we're happy to help.
 Our EHS experts are trained to perform detailed assessments and help address deficiencies before they become significant problems.